-We live in the age of the camera and the television, of mass produced and carefully manicured images, when glamour, style and looks have never been more important.
+We live in the age of the camera and mass produced, edited, precisely manicured images, when glamour, style and looks have never been more important.
 On this score, one of the greatest boxers of all time would have impressed very few.
 While Bob Fitzsimmons electrified crowds with his astonishing punching power, he entered the ring a less than impressive or imposing physical specimen.
 But appearances can be deceptive.

 That was certainly the case with “Speckled Bob.”
-Bald, pale, freckled, his lower body so lacking in development that he took to wearing heavy, woolen underwear to conceal the disparity between his thin legs and broad, muscular torso, “Speckled Bob” still struck fear in the hearts of men for appearances mean little in the squared circle.
-Once the bell rang, Fitzsimmons’ smarts, killer instinct and crushing power belied his less-than-intimidating physical stature.
-“The Freckled Wonder” was a wonder indeed, a knockout artist, and boxing’s first triple crown champion.
+Bald, pale, freckled, his lower body so lacking in development that he took to wearing heavy, woolen underwear to conceal the disparity between his thin legs and broad, muscular torso, Fitzsimmons, despite all this, still struck fear in the hearts of men, for such things mean nothing in the ring.
+And once the bell rang, Fitzsimmons’ smarts, killer instinct and crushing power belied his less-than-intimidating physical stature.
+“The Freckled Wonder” was a wonder indeed, a knockout artist, a deadly puncher, and boxing’s first triple crown champion.

 Fitzsimmons would go on to compete as a heavyweight and light-heavyweight, while in fact for most of his career he was a true middleweight, rarely weighing much above 160 pounds.
 Clever and exceedingly accurate, he was a master at feinting to draw his opponent into a vulnerable position before bringing his explosive power to bear.
 While he lacked heavyweight heft and size, he had heavyweight power and to this day is considered one of the hardest punchers of all time.
 No less an authority than Nat Fleischer rated Fitzsimmons as the greatest knockout puncher in boxing history.